valencycol/ntfy/README.md

 turn **Remove Alerts** off.

-This feed is read-only and refreshes on iOS's own slow schedule. ntfy is what actually gets reminders to you on time; the subscription is for glancing at the month.
+This feed is read-only and refreshes on iOS's own slow schedule. ntfy is what actually gets reminders to you on time.